tflynn89/Getting-and-Cleaning-Data/README.md

   * 2.Extracts only the measurements on the mean and standard deviation for each measurement.
   * 3.Uses descriptive activity names to name the activities in the data set
   * 4.Appropriately labels the data set with descriptive variable names.
-  * 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+  * 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. <br/>
-  This code is run from a working directory inside the initial unzipped folder location (\getdata-projectfiles-UCI HAR Dataset)
+  This code is run from a working directory inside the initial unzipped folder location (\getdata-projectfiles-UCI HAR Dataset)<br/>
   Necessary packages include:
   * dplyr
   * reshape2